Your Genre Questions

 Hi, I am in the very beginning phases of writing.
 I have no real writing experience or really even know what I am doing for that matter.
 It has been …

-Question: Where does the Post Apocalyptic genre fit in?
-Is it a sub genre?
+Question: Where genre is Post-Apocalyptic fiction?
+Is it a subgenre?
 Is it Fantasy, Sci-Fi, or Historical-in-Reverse?
-Any books on writing that …
+Any books on writing that I have …

-Question: Okay I need a little help here cause I think I am totally lost on the genre topic of my book.
-I honestly don't really know how to describe …
+Question: Okay I need a little help here cause I think I am totally lost.
+What genre is my book?
+I honestly don't really know how to describe it. …

 A New Race